 - Submit a completed MCS-150 via US Mail

-- Scan and upload a completed MCS-150 to our web form (this is the best option and will provide you with a tracking number for your submission)
+- Scan and upload a completed, printed and signed MCS-150 to our web form (this is the best option and will provide you with a tracking number for your submission)

 Important note for hard copy registrations: Forms must be received by FMCSA on or before the date your Biennial Update is due to avoid deactivation of your USDOT number and the assessment of civil penalties.
 Please allow ample time for mailing.